 Located in the tram depot in Prague-Střešovice is a unique collection of artefacts from the history of urban mass transit in the capital city of the Czech Republic.
 The permanent „Public Transport Museum" exhibition was opened in 1993 by the Prague Public Transport Company, a.s.
 It contains over 40 historical vehicles and many other exhibits – models, photographs, historical documents, tickets and blueprints, all available for viewing by the public.

-The museum is open from the 30th March to the 17th November 2013 on Saturdays, Sundays and holidays from 9 a.m. to 5 p.m.
-Visits outside of regular opening hours can be arranged as a special order.
+The museum is open from the 1st April to the 19th November 2017 on Saturdays, Sundays and holidays from 9 a.m. to 5 p.m.

 Address: Patočkova 4, Prague 6

 On 14 May 1993, the mayor of Prague, Jan Koukal, presided over the grand opening of the Prague Public Transport Museum, which is located in an historical tram depot building in Prague – Střešovice.

 The depot was itself declared a technical historical landmark in 1991.
 It was built in 1909, and is a typical example of utilitarian transport buildings belonging to the Electrical Utilities of Prague from the era of the beginnings of urban mass transit in Prague.
 They served their purposes – storage and maintenance of tram vehicles until the year 1992, when their adaptation for museum purposes commenced.